Sourdough Starter for Beginners- No Scale Needed

 Action & Ingredients:

-• Refeed with 1 cup flour and 1 cup water, stirring well.
+• Refeed with 1 cup of flour

 • Cover loosely.